PureStorage-OpenConnect/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhoso180_flasharray_configuration.rst

 ^^^^^^^^^^^^^^^^^^^^

-It is necessary to create a secret file that will contain the access credential(s) for your backend Pure FlashArray(s) in your RHOSO deployment.
+It is necessary to create a secret file that will contain the access credential(s) for your backend Everpure FlashArray(s) in your RHOSO deployment.

 In this following example file (``pure-secrets.yaml``) secrets are provided for two backend FlashArrays.
 You need to define a unique secret for each of your backends.